Here’s why you should be worried about one roach.

 Cockroaches are nocturnal, and most of the time they will only come out when you’re asleep to feed.
 That is, until you have so many of them that they are actually being crowded out of their hiding places!
-By the time this happens, you will likely already have a huge problem on your hands.
+(Yeah, think about that while you’re lying in bed tonight.)

 Roaches are dangerous to you and your pets!